thejamesmarq/thejamesmarq/README.md

 🩺 I have a real passion for healthcare.

 🔭 My notable work includes my contributions to DrachmAI, where I've been involved in building models, services, and features.
-Here are a couple of exciting projects I've worked on:
+Here are a couple of exciting projects I'm actively working on:

 - [Epana](https://github.com/drachmai/epana) - Contextual reward models for text
 - [DrachmAI Web](https://github.com/drachmai/drachmai-web) - Landing page for DrachmAI